opensorcerer20/quizapp/README.md

     -   [x] deck screen
         -   [x] delete questions for a deck

-    -   [ ] test cases
-        -   [ ] note all recent changes needed for beta

     -   [ ] move deck list item out of deck list
         -   [x] deck list item
         -   [x] deck list item menu
         -   [ ] rename deck when new deck added

-    -   [ ] keyboard covers buttons on new deck

-    -   [ ] STOP... what to do before launch?
+    -   [x] STOP... what work should be done before launch, and what should wait

+    -   [ ] back up to storage: needed because with adding questions, files no longer have all questions

-        -   [ ] QA work
+    -   [ ] test cases

-    -   [ ] language support
+        -   [ ] note all recent changes needed for beta

     -   [ ] deck list
         -   [ ] dark mode odd lighter shade for name and dots
         -   [ ] order list by name, date added
         -   [ ] decklistmenu and deckrenamemodal need to include quizmodal and basebg3
-        -   [ ] quickly: use redux for deck list state

     -   [ ] review screen
         -   [ ] the "MW" shows a card goes bigger at bottom

     -   [ ] general ui
-        -   [ ] constants for font size
-        -   [ ] handle more narrow screen eg fold 3 (eg buttons on deck screen too wide)
-        -   [ ] use white overlay for dark theme to indicate height (instead of shadows)
-        -   [ ] file help
-            -   [ ] use same circle arrow on flip card
-            -   [ ] animation when changing help pages
-            -   [ ] quick attempt: swipe between help pages
         -   [ ] theme
             -   [ ] detect system theme
             -   [ ] does not respond to very first click with no setting, so no default is set upon launch